 -DEVELOPMENT TIMELINE (summary)

-1983 saw the homologation of multiple Group B cars, like the Toyota Celica TCT and Opel Manta B 400, yet most of them remained only upgraded versions of the previous Group 4 cars that were still in production.
+1983 saw the homologation of multiple new models into Group B, like the Toyota Celica TCT and Opel Manta B 400, yet most of them remained only upgraded versions of the previous Group 4 cars that were still in production.
 The main difference between these older cars and their upgraded counterparts was with the use of lightweight composite materials.
 Otherwise, the cars remained mostly identical in their technical specifications.
 However, by this time, the models clinging to their conventional design became less and less competitive on the international scene.

 Meanwhile, the Audi quattro got updated by use of composites panels (less weight), a wider track, and now produced over 350 BHP.
-Besides these improvements, the quattro’s four wheel drive was not able to truly dominate its rear wheel drive opponents but that was only a matter of refining the system further to increase reliability and outrun them with raw power.
-By this time, many manufacturers realised how deep the Group B regulations could be exploited and started frantically developing specialised rally machines.
+Besides these improvements, the quattro’s four-wheel drive was not able to truly dominate its rear-wheel drive opponents but that was only a matter of refining the system further to increase reliability and outrun them with raw power.
+By this time, many manufacturers realised how deep the Group B regulations could be exploited and started frantically developing bespoke rally machines.

-In 1985, even if Lancia did their best with the Rallye 037, rear wheel drive rally cars were rendered obsolete in international special stage rallying.
-The “war” for domination was now fully concentrated between the four wheel drive machines.
+In 1985, even if Lancia did their best with the Rallye 037, rear-wheel drive rally cars were rendered obsolete in international special stage rallying.
+The “war” for domination was now fully concentrated between the four-wheel drive machines.
 Peugeot would soon up the ante with an even more powerful and aerodynamically stable version of their 205 T16 (E2).
-Audi responded by bumping the horsepower of their Sport quattro to nearly 600 BHP and adding wild aerodynamic enhancements (S1 E2).
+Audi responded by bumping the horsepower of their Sport quattro to nearly 600 BHP and adding wild aerodynamic enhancements (E2).

-At the end of the year, Lancia launched the long awaited four wheel drive, twin-charged, mid-engine, 450 BHP Delta S4 to replace the now outclassed Rallye 037.
-It was immediately considered as the most technically advanced spaceframe (tubular chassis) and “function over form” rally car.
+At the end of the year, Lancia launched the long awaited four-wheel drive, twin-charged, mid-engine, 450 BHP Delta S4 to replace the now technically outclassed Rallye 037.
+The S4 was immediately considered as the most technically advanced spaceframe (tubular chassis) and “function over form” rally car.
 The Delta S4 instantly became a major threat to Peugeot’s dominance and once again brought Lancia on top of the sport.

-At the same time as the Lancia, MG launched the very diminutive, four wheel drive, mid-engine, normally aspirated, 380 BHP Metro 6R4.
-The engineers had preferred a super compact design paired with a non-turbo setup to keep engine response crisp for tight roads – a decision that was later highly criticised.
-Yet it remained one of the more affordable top-tier Group B cars, especially for privateers, and was a very fierce national-level contender.
+At the same time as the Lancia, MG launched the very diminutive, four-wheel drive, mid-engine, normally aspirated, 380 BHP Metro 6R4.
+The engineers had preferred a super compact design paired with a normally aspirated setup to keep engine response crisp for tight roads – a decision that was later highly criticised.
+Yet it remained one of the more affordable top Group B cars, especially for privateers, and was a very fierce national-level contender.

-Early in 1986, Peugeot’s sister PSA company, Citroën, launched their own top-tier Group B effort with the four wheel drive, turbocharged, front-engine, 380 BHP BX 4TC.
-However, the company’s decision to cling to an outmoded concept similar to Audi’s original recipe made the car turn out to be an immediate disappointment due to its larger size, heavier weight, horrid understeer issues, and overall poor performance.
-Records show that it had difficulty even matching the pace of some better Group A cars in a few rallies.
+Early in 1986, Peugeot’s sister PSA company, Citroën, launched their own top-tier Group B effort with the four-wheel drive, turbocharged, front-engine, 380 BHP BX 4TC.
+However, the company’s decision to adhere to an outmoded concept similar to Audi’s original recipe made the car turn out to be an immediate disappointment due to its larger size, heavier weight, horrid understeer issues and overall poor performance.
+Records show that it had difficulty outpacing the best Group A cars in some rallies.

-Ford, after an absence of six years in the WRC, came back with the four wheel drive, turbocharged, mid-engine, 450 BHP RS200.
+Ford, after an absence of six years in the WRC, came back with the four-wheel drive, turbocharged, mid-engine, 450 BHP RS200.
 While the car was very promising for Ford, featuring very advanced aluminium honeycomb construction techniques, it suffered from a “parts bin” design while not truly exploiting Group B’s lax rules to the maximum.
 This criticism came from the fact that, since the RS200 didn’t have to emulate an actual road going model, it could have been made even more purposeful.
-However, some insiders claim that the car had a potential greater than any of its competitors if enough development had been put in.
+However, other insiders claim that the car had a potential greater than any of its competitors if enough development had been put in.
+Future successes of the model would arguably prove them right.

 Even more power was rumoured to be in the works; Markku Alèn later stated in an interview that the Lancia Delta S4 he was given for the 1986 Olympus Rally featured an upgraded engine that was tuned to produce “up to 750 BHP”.
 Audi was also reportedly working on a 1,000 BHP version of the Sport quattro for use in specific rallies.

-In but a few years, rallying went from a “backwoods” motorsport (i.e. rally cars built in barns) to the forefront of automotive technological development to a level that rivalled any other type of racing.
+In but a few years, rallying went from a “backwoods” motorsport (i.e. rally cars built in barns by privateers) to the forefront of automotive technological development to a level that rivalled any other type of racing.
 Group B car development, especially turbocharger output, had reached levels beyond any expectations from the FISA.
-The wild looking, high flying, fire-spitting Group B cars had earned their legendary status; they became to be regarded as the “off-road Formula 1s” with technology, engineering, horsepower, and aerodynamics to match.
+The wild-looking, high-flying, fire-spitting Group B cars had earned their legendary status; they became to be regarded as the “off-road Formula 1s” with technology, engineering, horsepower, and aerodynamics to match.
 Multiple unfortunate events made the cars receive the nickname of “The Killer B’s”, which only added to the mythical status that still exists to this day.
 Sadly, 1986 would be the last and final season for the amazing WRC Group B cars.
 The period later came to be known as the “Golden Era” of rallying and has struck an undying fascination for these cars.

-While the fire-breathing Group B/12 supercars gathered most of the attention and are responsible for the legendary fame behind Group B, they actually are but a small portion of the cars that got homologated!
-In fact, some lesser Group B classes actually were of lower performance than Group A cars.
+While the fire-breathing Group B/12 supercars gathered most of the attention and are responsible for the legendary fame behind Group B, they actually are but a small portion of the cars that got homologated into the category!
+In fact, some lesser Group B classes actually were of lower performance than the best Group A cars.

-It is a common oversight to forget the more humble B/9-10-11 small engine displacement classes that provided the low-powered, cheap to buy, entry-level cars with the same liberties for improvement as the B/12 “supercars”.
-These classes however featured mostly privateer or dealership entries for use in national-level competition.
+It is a far too common oversight to forget the more humble B/9-10-11 small engine displacement classes that provided the low-powered, cheap to buy, entry-level cars with the same liberties for improvement as the B/12 “supercars”.
+If fully upgraded, these diminutive underdogs could be turned into giant killers.
+These classes however featured mostly privateer or dealership entries for use in national-level competition, without much financial aid or development programmes from their manufacturers, hence were never upgraded to supercar status.

 Detailed info on each Group B rally car can be found by CLICKING HERE!

-While some say that the cars made Group B legendary, do not forget that you needed drivers capable of handling such raw machines.
-Compared with today, there was no high-tech electronic driving aids, differential technology was closer to what you would find on a farm tractor, the suspensions were prone to overheating, sluggish to respond, and the turbocharged powerbands were very narrow, high revving, with very average torque figures.
-Anti-lag measures involved mostly the use of LFB (left foot braking).
-In brief, driveability was very poor and necessitated a high skill level to reach the maximum potential of the vehicle.
+While some say that the cars made Group B legendary, do not forget that you needed drivers capable of handling such raw and unforgiving machines.
+Compared with today, there were no high-tech electronic driving aids; limited-slip differential technology was in its infancy, the suspensions were prone to overheating and sluggish to respond, the turbocharged engine powerbands were very narrow and efficiency limited to high revving, resulting in rather average torque figures, anti-lag measures were very basic and in turn made the drivers develop heavy use of the LFB (left-foot braking) technique.
+In brief, driveability was incredibly poor and necessitated a very high skill level and commitment from the drivers to reach the maximum potential of their rally cars.

 Group B supercar drivers had to quickly heighten their level of anticipation to cope with the numerous performance increases of the cars such as the addition of aerodynamic aids which provided even more traction as higher speeds were reached.
-Even rally ace Walter Röhrl stated that finding the perfect balance between outright speed and pace was a challenge in itself.
-Yet, the drivers had to adapt in a very short amount of time to these much more powerful and very difficult to drive supercars.
-It was a pure blend of man (woman) and machine.
+Even rally ace Walter Röhrl stated that finding the perfect balance between outright speed and a competitive pace was a challenge in itself – it was a pure blend of driver and machine.

 Detailed info on many drivers can be found by CLICKING HERE!

 PS: The use of the masculine is not quite truly inclusive when talking about how “manly” the Group B drivers were.
-In fact, the Group B era also featured the best female rally driver to date: Michèle Mouton.
-The era also saw an earnest attempt by some manufacturers to attract women to the sport with various “Women Trophies (Trophé Féminin)” award opportunities.
+In fact, the Group B era also featured the best female rally driver of the era: Michèle Mouton.
+The period also saw an earnest attempt by some manufacturers to attract more women to the sport with various “Women Trophies / Trophée Féminin” award opportunities.

 All of Group B competition wouldn’t have happened without the rally teams themselves.
 For the first time in rally history, the most well funded teams employed an army of engineers and technicians to help develop cars for the sole purpose of winning rallies; they made use of the very best technologies, construction techniques, and wind tunnel testing – features that were previously reserved only for F1.